pohlai88/aibos-erpBOS/API_STANDARDIZATION_DOCUMENTATION.md

 ### Performance

 - Use `runtime = 'edge'` for stateless APIs
+- Use `runtime = 'nodejs'` for file uploads and large operations
 - Implement proper caching headers
 - Optimize database queries in services